NomicFoundation/hardhat/docs/getting-started-guide.md

 ### Using the Module within Hardhat Tests

 Ignition modules can be used in **Hardhat** tests to simplify test setup.
-In the Hardhat quick start guide the `./test/Lock.js` test file can be leverage **Ingition** by updating the `deployOneYearLockFixture` fixture:
+In the Hardhat quick start guide the `./test/Lock.js` test file can be leverage **Ignition** by updating the `deployOneYearLockFixture` fixture:

 ```js
 ...